• Skip to main content

 If you can't strip the laundry in the washing machine then you will want to do it in a large sink or tub.

-Fill the tub up with the hottest water that you have.
-Add laundry detergent for a large load plus 1/4 cup washing soda and 1/4 cup borax.
-Agitate the water for a minute until the powders are dissolved and then add your laundry.
+Step 2: Add laundry detergent for a large load plus 1/4 cup washing soda and 1/4 cup borax.

-Again, if you have greasy laundry then you can add a few drops of Dawn soap.
+Note: If you have greasy laundry then you can add a few drops of Dawn soap.

-Next, set a timer for 1 hour and let the laundry soak.
+Step 5: Next, set a timer for 1 hour and let the laundry soak.

-After an hour agitate again for a minute or two to get it mixed up again.
+Step 6: After an hour agitate again for a minute or two to get it mixed up again.
 Then, set a timer again for an hour.

-At the end of the second hour drain the tub and rinse the laundry.
-Squeeze out as much excess water as you can and move the laundry to the washing machine.
+Step 7: At the end of the second hour drain the tub and rinse the laundry.

-Run the machine on the hottest water possible.
+Step 8: Run the machine on the hottest water possible.
 Again, if you have really hard water you may want to run the load again using a cup of vinegar.

 Once you have stripped the laundry you can dry it as you normally would.